 According to owners Johanna and Donald Vermeulen, Arthur was a very homely cat so it was quite unusual for him to go missing as usually he does not venture outside for long or at least not far from his home.

-Arthur was wearing his GPS tracker which accurately identified him being at a neighbour’s property on Clan Mac Road.
+Arthur was wearing his GPS tracker which accurately identified him being at a neighbour’s property.
 Another GPS reading 15 minutes later indicated that Arthur was at the main campground effluent dumping station, 6km away from the owners’ home.

-Sadly, it has been confirmed Arthur was shot by a 60-year-old male, who uses his section in Clan Mac Road as a camping ground.
+Sadly, it has been confirmed Arthur was shot by a 60-year-old male, who uses his section in Albert Town as a camping ground.
 Another neighbour heard a shot within 30m from the neighbour’s section at the time that Arthur’s tracker pinged and saw the man standing with his rifle in the same spot.

 The male in question was recently interviewed by Police and confessed to shooting and killing the cat, but told Police that he thought it was a possum.